georgeriz/ProductApp/README.md

 The excel document is provided by the user and all the necessary information should be in a continuous table in a specific sheet.

+Since the excel document is read every time ProductApp is started, if any changes are made to the excel, a simple restart of ProductApp gives always updated info.